 In Type I, blood glucose concentrations are too high because of a lack of insulin production.
 If there is not enough insulin, then glucose cannot be absorbed and used by the body.
 This type of diabetes is uncommon in cats, and is due to the destruction of the Beta cells in the pancreas which produce insulin.

 In Type II, blood glucose concentrations are too high because the cat’s body does not respond properly to insulin, there is insulin resistance.
 In this case, there is enough insulin, but the cells are resistant to it.
 Diabetic cats most commonly have type II diabetes.

 Although in human diabetes there have been up to five different “types” described, type II diabetes is the common.

 Are Some Cats More at Risk Than others?

 Yes, studies have shown that some types of cats are more at risk of developing diabetes than others.
 Although any type or breed of cat can develop this disease, studies have found that older, overweight, male cats are more at risk of developing diabetes.
-The average age for diagnosis of diabetes in cats is around seven years old.
+The average age for diagnosis of diabetes is around seven years old.
 Burmese cats have also been found to be at a higher risk of developing the disease too.

-Symptoms of Diabetic Cat
+Symptoms of Diabetic a Cat

 - Weight loss